Tyrrrz/route-descriptor/README.md

 ### Routes with parameters

-The following example creates a route called `product` with expected parameters declared in `ProductParams`.
-The route itself is a function that can be invoked to resolve the actual URL.
+The following example creates a dynamic route called `product` with expected parameters declared in `ProductParams`.
+The route itself is a function that can be invoked to resolve the actual URL:

 ```ts
 import { route } from 'route-descriptor';